Turn failing CI/CD pipelines into 30-second explanations.

 Connect GitLab

 Webhook, OAuth app, or personal access token — whichever matches your governance.
-Works with gitlab.com and every self-hosted edition.
+Works with gitlab.com out of the box.

 - 02